SahanAmarsha/MyFlutterAnimations/README.md

 ![Hinge Animation](https://media.giphy.com/media/VHfRHJlBCLdUd5CaFQ/giphy.gif)

-- I have created 6 different dart files to define these animations.
+- Under lib/screens folder, I have created 6 different dart files to define these animations.

 - Pick an animation that you want to try out.
 Copy and paste the code in that file into **homepage.dart**  file.

 - Run the project on your IDE.

+## Try Something New
+Simply fork this project into your github profile.
+Try to implement something new.